Getting write-ups from established music blogs and magazines is akin to building your portfolio or résumé.

 When you’re doing outreach to industry professionals, it can help to have a few reviews under your belt.
 Every quote is an addition to your press kit.

 It also serves to tap into an existing audience whilst impressing your current followers.

-In this article, I share with you some of my favourite ways to find people who might like to share your music with their audience.
+In this article, I share with you some of my favourite ways to find bloggers, influencers, and playlisters who are looking for new music.

 You can check out the sites they index here: https://hypem.com/sites

 If you're using Submithub, you can filter the choice of blogs to ones that are “Listed On Hype Machine”.